 Galapagos tortoises live up to their title of 'giant' by reaching up to 400 kg and having a carapace length of 1.8m.
 In captivity they can become much bigger than in the wild.

 They can be divided into, at most, 14 sub-species.
 Some have become extinct.
-Darwin was told by the vice-governor at the time of his visit that he could tell from which island any tortoise came simply by looking at the carapace.
+Darwin was told by the vice-governor at the time of his visit to Galapagos that he could tell from which island any tortoise came simply by looking at the carapace.
 While this is a slight exaggeration there are many different features to carapaces throughout the archipelago, with 2 significant extremes: saddlebacks and dome-shaped.

 A 'saddleback' comes from an arid climate where resources are limited.
-A contest between 2 such tortoises involves facing off, stretching their legs and seeing which can stretch their head the highest with their mouths agape.
+A contest between 2 such tortoises involves the giants facing off, stretching their legs and seeing which can stretch their head the highest with their mouths agape.
 The victor wins and so passes on his height genes.
-'Dome-shaped' carapaces are lower and give their owner a more tank-like quality, useful in negotiating the dense undergrowth.
+'Dome-shaped' carapaces are lower and give their giant owner a more tank-like quality, useful in negotiating the dense undergrowth.

 As ectothermic creatures (cold blooded), they must bask for an hour or 2 to absorb the heat of the morning sun before spending up to 9 hours a day grazing.
 On drier islands the tortoises migrate to greener pastures creating well-defined paths known as "tortoise highways".
 On more lush islands, domed tortoises often congregate in social groups, whereas saddlebacks on drier islands prefer a more solitary existence.

 Mud and water pools are often filled with wallowing tortoises.
 This may help to protect them from parasites, mosquitoes and ticks.
 Dust baths in loose soil also help to counter parasites.